 - 5 ounces of wine

-The ALD practice guidelines issued by the American Association for the Study of Liver Disease reported that men who drink 60 to 80 grams of alcohol per day for 10 or more years were at risk of developing cirrhosis.
-Women were at risk with as little as 20 grams per day in the same time span.
-Another study found risk of cirrhosis in those who drank more than 100 kilograms in a lifetime, which is an average of 30 grams per day.
+The ALD practice guidelines issued by the American Association for the Study of Liver Diseases say that men who drink 60 to 80 grams of alcohol per day for 10 or more years are at risk of developing cirrhosis.
+Women are at risk with as little as 20 grams per day in the same time span.
+One study found that the risk of cirrhosis in those who drank more than 100 kilograms in a lifetime, which is an average of 30 grams per day.

-In standard drink measurements, a woman who drinks as more than one drink per day may risk liver injury.
-Men may tolerate higher amounts, but the amounts are best kept to a maximum of two drinks.
+In standard drink measurements, a woman who drinks more than one drink per day may be at risk for liver injury.
+Men may tolerate higher amounts, but the amount is best kept to a maximum of two drinks.

 What are the symptoms of ALD?

-Fatigue, feeling weak and abdominal discomfort are the most common symptoms of alcoholic fatty liver disease, but some people may not have any complaints.
-Lab tests may determine whether liver enzymes are elevated, an indication of a liver problem.
-However, a person with alcoholic fatty liver disease may have normal liver enzymes.
+Fatigue, feeling weak and abdominal discomfort are the most common symptoms of alcohol-related liver disease, but some people may not have any complaints.
+Lab tests may determine whether liver enzymes, including ALT and AST, are elevated, an indication of a liver problem.
+However, a person with alcohol-related fatty liver disease may have normal liver enzymes.

-If alcoholic liver disease has progressed to hepatitis or cirrhosis, the common symptoms are significant fatigue, appetite loss and various gastrointestinal complaints such as nausea, vomiting and pain.
+If alcohol-related liver disease has progressed to hepatitis or cirrhosis, symptoms may include significant fatigue, appetite loss and various gastrointestinal complaints such as nausea, vomiting and pain.
 People may get fevers and jaundice (yellowing of the skin and whites of the eyes).
 The urine may turn a dark yellow or tea color, and the stools may be pale gray or whitish.

 How is ALD diagnosed?

-There is no simple test for alcoholic liver disease.
-The health care provider will make a diagnosis based on history of alcohol use, symptoms, a physical exam and blood tests.
+There is no simple test for alcohol-related liver disease.
+Health care providers make a diagnosis based on history of alcohol use, symptoms, a physical exam and blood tests.
 Liver biopsy and imaging studies, such as an MRI, may also be performed.

 How is ALD treated?

-The backbone of treatment for alcoholic liver disease is abstinence from alcohol.
+The backbone of treatment for alcohol-related liver disease is abstinence from alcohol.
 In addition to stopping alcohol, nutritional support and medication may be prescribed.

-If quitting is difficult, the health care provider may discuss alcohol cessation programs or other treatment.
-Alcoholic fatty liver disease is reversible if a person stops drinking.
-Alcoholic cirrhosis is generally not reversible, but stopping drinking can significantly improve the quality and quantity of life.
-A small study found that a few cups of coffee a day may ward off alcoholic hepatitis among those who drink heavily.
+If quitting is difficult, your health care provider may discuss alcohol cessation programs or other treatment.
+Alcohol-related fatty liver disease is reversible if a person stops drinking.
+Alcohol-relted cirrhosis is generally not reversible, but stopping drinking can significantly improve the quality and length of life.
+A small study found that a few cups of coffee a day may ward off alcohol-related hepatitis among those who drink heavily.
 However, this is no substitution for abstinence from alcohol.